mui/material-ui/pages/api/form-control-label.md

 # FormControlLabel

-<p class="description">The API documentation of the FormControlLabel React component.</p>
+<p class="description">The API documentation of the FormControlLabel React component.
+Learn more about the properties and the CSS customization points.</p>

 ```js
 import FormControlLabel from '@material-ui/core/FormControlLabel';